johnzastrow/johnzastrow.github.io/_posts/2024-12-26-timeseries-gap-finding-and-filling-mariadb.md

 ```

-which makes output like this
+Which makes output like this.
+Combining the gap data and sorting by the gap dates let me choose nearby stations that don't have gaps in the same periods.

 {: .box-terminal}